db47h/gogl/README.md

 Note that the `demo` build tag is only here to prevent `go get` and the likes to try and compile the demo program.

+On the first run, gogl will fetch the the [gl.xml] registry file from github and will cache it for subsequent runs.
+You can force an update of this file with the `-f` switch.

 By default on desktop, it will use the OpenGL API.
 You can however force the OpenGLES 2 API by compiling with the `gles2` tag: